Sarathrsk03/crypto_Exp-10-Python/readMe.md

 mkdir [Filename]

-Copy the Folder's to the newly created directory
+Copy the content's to the newly created directory

 python3 -m venv env // Creates a new virtual python environmenmt